motart/ai-bug-triage-agent/README.md

 If `JIRA_WS_URL` is defined, the agent connects to that WebSocket and processes bugs as they are reported instead of fetching them from Jira.

+## Configuring Jira

+1. **Create an API token** for the account the agent should use.
+On Jira Server this can be done from *Profile → Personal Access Tokens*.
+Save the generated token somewhere safe.
+2. **Fill out the environment variables** in your `.env` file:
+   - `JIRA_URL` – base URL of your Jira instance, e.g. `https://jira.example.com`.
+   - `JIRA_USER` – the username associated with the token.
+   - `JIRA_TOKEN` – the API token from the previous step.
+   - `JIRA_PROJECT` – project key containing your bug tickets.
+3. **Create a webhook** in Jira so new issues reach the agent.
+Navigate to *Administration → System → Webhooks*, add a webhook pointing at `https://<your-server>/webhook`, and enable the **Issue Created** event (you can restrict it to the project if desired).
+4. **Run the agent** using `python -m ai_agent` to triage your existing open bug issues.
+The agent fetches all open bugs from the configured project and submits pull requests with suggested fixes.

 ## Webhook Server

 To run a persistent server that handles Jira webhook events, set the desired